Oscarlsson/RL-competition/README.md

 Team: Oscar Carlsson, John Karlsson, Oskar Lindgren

+This project is explained in detail in the report found in ``report``
 Keywords: Discrete state space, Implemented agent using Sarsa-lambda, KL-UCB, option to vary parameters